-- Cost of Fuel in Storage is the total cost of the fuel in storage, including (1) the actual cost of the fuel purchased, (2) fees for transportation to storage, (3) lost and unaccounted for/storage fuel reimbursement, (4) fees for injection.
-This is recorded in the Fuel Stock Account 151 (Fuel in Storage). - (2) Weighted Average Cost of Fuel, or WACF, is calculated using (A) Chugach's total Cost of Fuel in Storage at the end of the preceding month, divided by (B) Chugach's total quantity of fuel in storage at the end of the preceding month (Mcf).
+- Cost of Fuel in Storage is the total cost of the fuel in storage, including (1) the actual cost of the (1) fuel purchased, (2) fees for transportation to storage, (3) lost and unaccounted for/storage fuel reimbursement, (4) fees for injection.
+This is recorded in the Fuel Stock Account 151 (Fuel in Storage). - Weighted Average Cost of Fuel, or WACF, is calculated using (A) Chugach's total Cost of Gas (2) in Storage at the end of the preceding month, divided by (B) Chugach's total quantity of Gas in storage at the end of the preceding month (Mcf).
 The results are in dollars per Mcf.
-[A/B=WACF] Once per month, Chugach applies the Weighted Average Cost of Fuel, or WACF, to the total quantity of Mcf withdrawn during the month.
+[A/B]WACF] Once per month, Chugach applies the Weighted Average Cost of Fuel, or WACF, to the total quantity of Mcf withdrawn during the month.

-The following definitions apply to the cost element line items listed on Tariff Sheet Nos.
-94, 95 and 95.5:
+The following definitions apply to the cost element line item, CINGSA - FSS, ISS, and Gas Withdrawn listed on Tariff Sheet No. 94:

-- (3) Fuel Withdrawn from Storage consists of the Weighted Average Cost of Fuel (WACF) multiplied by the total number of units (Mcf) withdrawn. - (4) Fuel Storage Fees consist of reservation, capacity and withdrawal fees in accordance with the FSS Agreement, the ISS Agreement and the CINGSA tariff. - (5) Fuel Transportation consists of all costs related to the transporting of fuel purchased, or transported from storage, for system use. - (6) Interruptible Storage Service (ISS) Agreement is applicable for interruptible gas storage service between Chugach and CINGSA and charges are assessed on the maximum quantity of gas stored during the period multiplied by the ISS rate plus applicable injection and withdrawal charges. - (7) Firm Storage Service (FSS) Agreement is applicable for firm gas storage service between Chugach and CINGSA and charges are assessed on the basis of monthly reservation, capacity, injection and withdrawal charges.
+- Gas Withdrawn is calculated using the Weighted Average Cost of Fuel (WACF) multiplied by (3) the total number of units (Mcf) withdrawn. - Fuel Storage costs consist of the charges for reservation, capacity and withdrawal in accordance (4) with the Firm Fuel Storage (FSS) Agreement, Interruptible Storage Service (ISS) Agreement, and the CINGSA tariff. - Fuel Transportation consists of all costs related to the transporting of fuel purchased, or (5) transported from storage, for use.